South Asia nuclear policy not shaken by Japan crisis

 The Pakistani government has chosen to remain quiet although all three of its nuclear plants are said to face risks from earthquakes or tsunamis.

 Major regional player India has announced a review of safety systems in its nuclear power plants but many believe there are no indications for a shift in its pro-nuclear policy.

 "India's Department of Atomic Energy and the Nuclear Power Corporation of India will try to reassure the people of India that they are far more superior than everybody else in the world and this kind of accident would never happen in Indian facilities," read a statement by the National Alliance of Anti-Nuclear Movements, a civil campaign in India.

-It also accused the authorities of admitting that one of the reactors in south India was built without factoring in the risks from tsunamis.'No alarm'
+It also accused the authorities of admitting that one of the reactors in south India was built without factoring in the risks from tsunamis.